 Just by using these five chords you can play many popular pieces of music, especially segments of pop and rock songs.

-Of course, this list of 5 chords is not exhaustive, and nothing requires you to limit yourself to them.
-All five are from the same range, G major.
+Of course, this list of five chords is not exhaustive (not by any means!), and nothing requires you to limit yourself to them.
+All five are from the same chord progression, G major.